bahrmichael/spacetraders-apis/README.md

 This will yield the result with the higest fuel consumption.
 Use the optional query parameter `shipType` to get the result for a particular ship.

+If you omit the `shipType` the response will tell you which ship type has been used for the resulting fuel.

 **Example**

 ```